emicklei/mtx/README.md

 A pg model (db.Table) first needs to be converted to an Entity model (basic.Entity).
 The Entity model can be converted to a Go model (golang.Struct).
-The Entity model can be modified to drive the convertion to the struct:
+The Entity model can be modified to drive the conversion to the struct.

 - rename
 - change datatypes